gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 Deque	       deque.getFirst()             	deque.getLast()
 SortedSet	   sortedSet.first()	            sortedSet.last()
 LinkedHashSet  linkedHashSet.iterator().next()	// missing

+Using Sequenced Collections:
+               list.getFirst()	                list.getLast()
+               // See the rest of the methods in the interfaces below
 ```

 The following diagram and implementations from ["JEP 431: Sequenced Collections"](https://openjdk.org/jeps/431) demonstrates how three new interfaces have been integrated into the existing `Collections` ecosystem.